jeremyaemmett/jeremyaemmett.github.io/quick_start_guide.md

 - carbon (m3/m3)
 ...specified for each day of year over a full year.

-These input data can for example be extrapolated by dedicated land-surface models, e.g. CryoGrid.
+These input data can, for example, be extrapolated separately by land-surface models, e.g. CryoGrid.
 CryoGrid is initialized with prescribed:
 - soil composition (air, water, organic, and mineral volumetric fractions vs. depth)
 - ERA5 air temperature and precipitation history